Product

 • The Product Owner acts on behalf of the client's interests and makes business decisions.

-• The Scrum Team involves all the specialists accommodating the project, such as developers, QA, programmers, etc.
+• The Scrum Team and Scrum Master involve all the specialists accommodating the project, such as developers, QA, programmers, etc.

 • Sprint planning is a meeting, where the Product Owner proposes the possible tasks for the upcoming sprint.

-• Sprint backlog – a list of prioritized tasks that the team should perform over this sprint.
+• Sprint backlog – a list of prioritized tasks that the development team should perform over this sprint.
 They appear on a Sprint Board in three columns, "To do", "In progress" and "Done".
-As the task status changes, the team should move it to the corresponding column.
+As the task status changes, scrum teams should move it to the corresponding column.

-• Daily Scrum – a short daily meet-up to analyze what has been done that day and plan their future activities.
+• Daily Scrum – a short daily meet-up to analyze what has been done by the scrum teams that day and plan their future activities.

 • Over a Sprint Review Meeting, the team, owner and master express their point of view on the sprint results and create an updated backlog.

-• A Sprint Retrospective Meeting allows the participants to reflect on the previous sprint and modify the next one.
+• A Sprint Retrospective Meeting allows the participants to analyze how the project progresses, reflect on the previous sprint, and modify the next one.

-Stemming from the Agile Methodology, Scrum framework inherits its major strengths and weaknesses.
-Alongside adjustability, open communication, and coherence, the Scrum approach allows a project manager to stimulate transparency, rely on its staff and control costs.
-Nonetheless, a lack of expertise in Scrum or soft skills among employees, an unspecified work scope, insufficient management, and the pressure of inflexible time limits can cause many obstacles and interfere with the desired outcome.
+Nonetheless, a lack of expertise in agile and Scrum or soft skills among employees, an unspecified work scope, insufficient management, and the pressure of inflexible time limits can cause many obstacles and interfere with the desired outcome.

 To Recap